inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 letters when naming Classes, and lowercase first letters for properties, but we extend this slightly to include the following naming guidelines:

+ - Most identifiers in vocabularies are singular nouns, including Categories.
+   So, the category of all people is called `Person` (e.g., `schema:Person`) and of all organizations is called `Organization` (e.g., `schema:Organization`)
  - Classes begin with a capital letter and are always singular, e.g.
    `skos:Concept`.
  - Properties begin with a lowercase letter, e.g., `rdfs:label`.